-When I was six, I sobbed at the airport in Malaysia after getting off the plane from Melbourne for the last time in a while, bewildered by strange faces and the sticky air.
-Touching down at Melbourne Airport almost a decade later, jet-lagged me jumped when a Caucasian security officer gruffly demanded I step into the immigration queue.
+When I was a kid, I sobbed at the airport in Malaysia after getting off the plane from Melbourne for the last time in a while, bewildered by strange faces and the sticky air.
+Touching down at Melbourne Airport years later, jet-lagged me jumped when a Caucasian security officer gruffly demanded I step into the immigration queue.
 Are white Australians this scary?, I thought, anxious about living here again.

 Moving is challenging.
 It’s never easy leaving behind the ones you love and friends who have your back.
 Never easy seeing teary faces bidding you goodbye at home or at the airport.
 If you’re moving alone, all of a sudden you don’t have someone right beside you to share happy or sad moments with.

 There’s so many ways to stay in touch, think Facebook, email and snail mail, but sometimes people drift apart.
 Two years back in Melbourne, my friends in Asia and I stopped messaging each other – all too busy with our own lives in different continents.